demisto/splunk-app/add-on/README.md

       COPYFILE_DISABLE=1 tar -cvzf add-on/spls/demisto-add-on-for-splunk-xxx.tgz --exclude='*.pyc' TA-Demisto (replace xxx with new version)
       ```

    c.
-AppInspect passes in the build.
+Verify AppInspect passes in the build.

    d.
 Upload your new version to Splunkbase (ADMINISTRATOR TOOLS → Manage app → NEW VERSION) - make sure the new version is compatible with Splunk Cloud and Splunk Enterprise.